whataboutpets/minimal-mistakes/_posts/rabbits/2018-03-21-can-rabbits-eat-apples.md

 <img src="{{ site.url }}/assets/images/posts/food/apples.jpg" alt="apples" class="align-right">

-If it is the first time you offer an apple to your rabbit, it is best to introduce the new food slowly in order to allow the digestive system to adjust.
+If it is the first time you offer an apple to your rabbit, it is best to **introduce the new food slowly** in order to allow the digestive system to adjust.
 Leave a couple of days between offering another apple and keep a watch on the stools.
 If you see the droppings get soft, stop the introduction and try again after some time.

-Before feeding the apple, make sure to **rinse it with clear running water** in order to [remove contaminations](http://fyi.uwex.edu/safepreserving/2013/10/07/safe-healthy-does-washing-produce-remove-pesticides/){:target="_blank"}.
+Before feeding the apple, make sure to **rinse it with clear running water** in order to remove contaminations.
 A good way to serve the apple to your rabbit is by cutting it up into smaller pieces.

 As mentioned keep the portions small.
 For instance, a couple of slices per rabbit per day.